-Buying a brand new apartment, tolerating a passive body corporate and running an investment apartment on auto-pilot – what else can you do for losing money?
+Buying a brand new apartment by trusting the selling agent, tolerating a passive body corporate or running an investment on auto-pilot, where losing apartment investors mostly money?

 Losing money on Apartments